New UK strain: 8 samples taken in Delhi positive; 7 in quarantine at LNJP | Business

 New UK strain: 8 samples taken in Delhi positive; 7 in quarantine at LNJP

-Of the 14 samples, including those of UK returnees, sent for testing to the National Centre for Disease Control in Delhi, eight have tested positive for the new strain of the coronavirus detected in that country, official sources said on Wednesday.
-These eight people also included a woman who left the Delhi airport and travelled to Andhra Pradesh by train last week, they said.
-The remaining seven are in quarantine at the Lok Nayak Jai Prakash Narayan Hospital here, the sources said.
+Among these eight UK returnees was a woman who left the Delhi airport and travelled to Andhra Pradesh by train last week, they said.
+The rest seven are isolated in a special ward at the Lok Nayak Jai Prakash Narayan (LNJP) Hospital here, the sources said.

+Asked if these seven people belonged to Delhi, Nutan Mundeja, the head of the Directorate General of Health Services (DGHS) said,''They might not be.
+Since they disembarked in Delhi, they are being kept at health facilities here.''
+The seven at the LNJP Hospital, whose genome sequencing report showed infection of the new strain, had arrived at the IGI airport from the UK between December 21 and 22, before flights from and to Britain were suspended, the sources said.
+All the 14 samples of UK returnees were sent to the NCDC, Delhi, for tests to identify the virus strain, they said.

 The new strain is more contagious but does not appear to be virulent.
 Special care is being taken, the sources said.
 Of the 33 people, 11 were tested through RT-PCR tests at the IGI airport on their arrival from the UK.
 Nine other UK returnees were found positive in the Delhi government's district-level door-to-door contact and testing drive, they said.